Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Introduction

 Parallel results using toric computations have been obtained by Martijn Kool and Jørgen Rennemo \cite{KRdraft} on $\CC^4$ in the process of writing this paper.
 Unlike the Donaldson--Thomas invariants of Hilbert schemes of points for 3-folds, where this would describe the corresponding invariants of all compact 3-folds, there is currently no relation between the local and compact setting for Calabi--Yau 4-folds.
-Moreover, when gluing copies of $\CC^4$ to larger toric Calabi--Yau 4-folds, there is no indication whether the signs used in \cite{KRdraft} glue in the sense of Cao--Kool \cite{CK1}.
+Additionally, the computation in \cite{KRdraft} uses localization to the fixed point locus of $\textnormal{Hilb}^n(\CC^4)$ with respect to the Calabi--Yau torus $\GG_m^3$.
+Then the problem of orientations reduces to choices of signs at each isolated fixed point which are determined in \cite{KRdraft} using a global description of $\textnormal{Hilb}^n(\CC^4)$ as the vanishing locus of an isotropic section.
+However, when gluing copies of $\CC^4$ to larger toric Calabi--Yau 4-folds, there is currently no indication whether the signs in \cite{KRdraft} should be modified by some global sign for each copy of $\CC^4$.

-\paragraph{Wall-crossing conjecture for Calabi--Yau 4-folds} We use the term Calabi--Yau 4-fold for a projective 4-fold $X$ with a trivial canonical bundle $K_X$ and $H^2(\mathcal{O}_X) = 0$, because in the case $H^2(\mathcal{O}_X)\neq 0$ all invariants counting sheaves with positive rank have been proved to vanish by Kiem--Park \cite[Cor.
-9.7]{KiemPark}.
-We also always assume that $X$ is connected as all our results can be easily generalized to multiple components.
+\paragraph{Wall-crossing conjecture for Calabi--Yau 4-folds} We use the term Calabi--Yau 4-fold for a smooth projective 4-fold $X$ with a trivial canonical bundle $K_X$ and $H^2(\mathcal{O}_X) = 0$, as this is an assumption, we will need to obtain all of our results.
+The general setup of wall-crossing for Calabi--Yau fourfolds explained in §\ref{VAinAG} does not need the last condition.
+We also always assume that $X$ is connected as everything can be easily generalized to multiple components.